Aliases for SERPING1 Gene

 GeneCards Summary for SERPING1 Gene

 SERPING1 (Serpin Family G Member 1) is a Protein Coding gene.
 Diseases associated with SERPING1 include Angioedema, Hereditary, Types I And Ii and Complement Component 4, Partial Deficiency Of.
-Among its related pathways are Platelet activation, signaling and aggregation and Pertussis.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Cell adhesion_Plasmin signaling.
 GO annotations related to this gene include serine-type endopeptidase inhibitor activity.
 An important paralog of this gene is SERPINF2.

 UniProtKB/Swiss-Prot for SERPING1 Gene